adhansen/Schwuring-Machine-Simulator/README.md

 * Create an interesting, complex program and effectively communicate to other programmers how to use it properly.

 ## Project Specification
-### Command Line Usage
+### Compiling and Command Line Usage
-The simulator accepts the following optional command line arguments:
+The provided code files should compile properly on Windows & Linux using ```-std=c++11```, creating an executable that accepts the following optional command line arguments:

 1.```-h, --help```